alexbidenko/nuxt-strict-fetch/README.md

 };

 // in plugin
-// global declaration to use FormData request body StrictFetch.init({ formData: true });
+// global declaration to use FormData common body StrictFetch.init({ formData: true });

 // in methods file